zer0Kerbal/SpaceYExpanded/docs/ManualInstallation.md

 [Home](./index.md)

-An expansion pack for the SpaceY Heavy Lifters mod. **This pack requires SpaceY Corp (SYC), SpaceY Lifters (SYL), and Module Manager to be installed as dependencies.**
+An expansion pack for the SpaceY Heavy Lifters mod. **This pack requires SpaceY Corp (SYC), SpaceY Expanded (SYE), and Module Manager to be installed as dependencies.**

 Adds 7.5m parts, plus additional engines, accessories, and other parts that go beyond the original stated purpose of SpaceY Heavy Lifters.